The ‘wicked problem’ of how we talk to each other in 2020

 “These kinds of issues often involve competing values and tough choices,” he says.
 “We will address wicked problems only by moving away from an ‘us-versus-them’ mentality and learning to listen to multiple perspectives as we move forward toward communal decisions.
 Listening respectfully, thinking critically and using empathy are crucial to a functioning democracy and some of the most important skills that a liberal arts education provides.”

-This story is part of a series of articles from the College of Liberal Arts exploring the Gordian Knot of wicked problems within the realms of globalization and global perspective; environment and sustainability; race, diversity, and inclusion; and democratic institutions and civic engagement.
+This story is part of a series of articles from the College of Liberal Arts exploring the Gordian Knot of wicked problems within the realms of democratic institutions and civic engagement; race, diversity, and inclusion; environment and sustainability; and globalization and global perspective.